riograndewaves/riograndewaves.github.io/wrri.md

 For page 2, they provide 11 strategies to rank, and allow for responders to add up to 3 more; you then drag them around to put them in your priority order but, of course, you can modify as you see fit.
 You will first have to enter the "Other #1, #2, and #3 strategies, e.g., by cutting and pasting from below)

-1. Other 1 : Reauthorize the federal Rio Grande project to allow for environmental water transfers and environmental flows to benefit native wildlife and their habitat
+1. Other 1 : Reauthorize the federal Rio Grande project to allow for environmental flows and environmental water transfers to benefit native wildlife and their habitat
 1. Integrated river management program to restore a bosque, natural river health and functions, and riparian habitat throughout the river corridor
 1. Create and/or sustain areas of bosque (which has river health, wildlife habitat, and recreation benefits), with an emphasis on high quality habitat for native riparian birds
-1. Other 2 : Include more diverse set of stakeholders, including the general public, tribal entities, academic and scientific communities, environmental organizations, and the recreation industry, in decisions related to water management, administration, and use
+1. Other 2 : Include more diverse set of stakeholders, including the general public, tribal entities, academic and scientific communities, environmental organizations, and the recreation industry, in decisions related to federal and state water management, administration, and use in the Lower Rio Grande Basin (DRE Project Area)
-1. Other 3 : Moratorium on new pecan and any other high, fixed-demand water use crops, and implementation of program to incentivize fallowing existing irrigated agricultural lands to establish native grassland, shrub, and riparian habitat
+1. Other 3 : Moratorium on planting of new pecan and other high water-use, fixed-demand water use crops in the Lower Rio Grande Basin, and implementation of program to incentivize fallowing existing irrigated agricultural lands to establish native grassland, shrub, and riparian habitat in the entire DRE Project Area (not just the Elephant Butte Irrigation District)
 1. Policies and programs to voluntarily incentivize farm water demand reduction and conservation (e.g. cover crops, shifts to profitable low-water use crops)
 1. Aim to achieve groundwater resiliency for today and future generations (recharge to the aquifer is balanced with groundwater use by combinations of strategies)
 1. Restore upper watersheds to reduce floods and sediments washing into the valley, including grazing management to advance and support restoration and respond to droughts